PxTools/lab_gpt/README.md

   3. Find the explore menu element
   4. Select "create a GPT"
   5. Go to configure
-  6. Insert the text and files from the md file
+  6. Insert the text and files from the setup file

 # Plugins
   To be continued